 Bee is the critically-acclaimed author of Lessons in Taxidermy and editor of the anthologies Breeder and Mamaphonic.
 She has written for The Guardian, Salon, Catapult, Bust, Bitch, and appeared on many NPR and BBC Radio programs.
 Her writing regularly appears in anthologies in both the United States and the United Kingdom.

-Her work in technology and publishing has been reviewed and featured in a wide array of outlets like Wired, Fast Company, USA Today, The Telegraph, The Times, Time Out, The New Yorker, and Utne Reader.
+Her work in technology and publishing has been reviewed and featured in a wide array of outlets like Wired, Fast Company, Forbes, The Telegraph, USA Today, The Times, The New Yorker, Time Out, and Utne Reader.

 Bee Lavender was born and raised on a peninsula west of Seattle.
 She currently lives in London and NYC.

 Her powerful, elegant memoir should be read by everyone.... as an example of what truly well-written and unflinching self-examination can be like.